sofeess/semtl.github.io/_posts/2019-05-15-Lightning-Talks.md

 title:      Lightning Talks at UQAM
 author:     Sébastien Mosser
 tags: 		  UQAM
-subtitle:  	2nd meeting of the SE community
+subtitle:  	2nd meeting of the SE community (06/06/19)
 category:   meeting
 event_date: 2019-06-06
 ---

-The second meeting of the SE@MTL community will be hosted by UQAM on thursday June 6th at the [Pavillion Président-Kennedy](https://goo.gl/maps/LZCWb1zNiUon78dP9), room PK-1320.
+The second meeting of the SE@MTL community will be hosted by UQAM on Thursday June 6th at the [Pavillion Président-Kennedy](https://goo.gl/maps/LZCWb1zNiUon78dP9), room PK-1320.

 For this event, we will experiment a format with multiple short talks and discussions, to give attendees an overview of what is happening in software engineering in the _Département d'Informatique_.

+### Registration

+Please RSVP before June 4th in [this form](https://docs.google.com/spreadsheets/d/1IxdCFGugpDGVam2E9h3HrvnKHbjkyB-GAK23KEQj4Nc/edit?usp=sharing).

 ### Program

   - 14:30 - 15:00: SE@MTL News (website, next event, ...)
   - 15:00 - 16:00 : _Lightning talks_ and discussions
-    - _Teach software engineering using Island_ (Sébastien Mosser)
+    - _Teaching software engineering using Island_ (Sébastien Mosser)
     - _Capture of silent security patches and reports_ (Arthur Sawadogo)
     - _Identifying conflicts in LLVM_ (Sébastien Michelland)
     - _Service Identification to support the migration of legacy systems to SOA_ (Manel Abdellatif)